sswam/allemande/doc/nsfw/guide_nsfw.md

 - Read the [NSFW Quick Intro](/nsfw/intro)
 - Read this [Guide to Adult Features](/nsfw/guide) if you have time, or to see the lists of characters.
 - In the main NSFW room, AIs have some basic info about the app.
-Talk to Flashi.
+Talk to Assi, our tech support AI.
+She is the NSFW version of Aidi.
 - Xilu is expert at NSFW image generation.
 You can talk to her to make images or learn about image prompting.
 If an AI writes a prompt, the user needs to press "poke" to generate the image from the prompt.

 ## Basic Intro to NSFW AI Image Generation